-Re Section 73 Establishment of emergency preparedness
+Establishment of emergency preparedness

-To fulfil the requirement relating to the strategy as mentioned in the first subsection, the standards ISO 15544 and NS-EN ISO 13702 Chapter 4 should be used for health and safety-related emergency preparedness.
+To fulfil the requirement relating to the strategy as mentioned in the first subsection, the standard ISO 15544 should be used for health and safety-related emergency preparedness.

 The defined hazard and accident situations as mentioned in the first subsection, mean a representative selection of hazard and accident situations used in the dimensioning of the emergency preparedness.